-- e.
-Ineligible Costs.
-The following are ineligible for reimbursement under the grant: - i) Costs incurred before or after the Project Performance Period. - ii) Cost of preparing the Project Application or other grant proposals. - iii) Overtime, sick time, paid time off or vacation pay for employees and/or contractors.
-Overtime hours will be reimbursed at the straight time rate. - iv) Projects or activities utilizing EMC staff without corresponding reimbursements or requests seeking funding for services already provided by EMC. - v) Late fees, penalties, and bank fees. - vi) Any indirect costs applied as a percentage of equipment purchase costs.

-f.
-Additional Required Forms

-- i) Employer Identification Number (EIN).
+- ii) Cost of preparing the Project Application or other grant proposals. - iii) Overtime, sick time, paid time off or vacation pay for employees and/or contractors.
+Overtime hours will be reimbursed at the straight time rate. - iv) Projects or activities utilizing EMC staff without corresponding reimbursements or requests seeking funding for services already provided by EMC. - v) Late fees, penalties, and bank fees. - vi) Any indirect costs applied as a percentage of equipment purchase costs. - f.
+Additional Required Forms - i) Employer Identification Number (EIN).
 Non-profit applicants shall provide Articles of Incorporation including the Seal from the Secretary of State.
 Business applicants shall provide proof of active business registration with the California Secretary of State. - ii) Letters of Support.
-If collaborations or partnerships are noted in the proposal, letter of support or other forms of evidence that partners are aware of and in support of the proposed project should be provided. - Sample Resolution.
-If nonprofit or local agency, please provide a Sample Resolution (see example 16). - iv) Nondiscrimination Compliance Statement Form Std 1917 - v) Drug-Free Workplace Certification Form Std 2118 - vi) Payee Data Record Form Std 204 19
+If collaborations or partnerships are noted in the proposal, letter of support or other forms of evidence that partners are aware of and in support of the proposed project should be provided.
+Applicants may work cooperatively with local partners to implement projects and achieve an outcome that is larger than the sum of the individual projects that may have been undertaken by each partnering organization independently.
+Applicants should clearly indicate what work will be completed with partners with funds from this solicitation if partnerships are noted. - iii) Sample Resolution.
+If nonprofit or local agency, please provide a Sample Resolution (see example17). - iv) Nondiscrimination Compliance Statement Form Std 1918 - v) Drug-Free Workplace Certification Form Std 2119 - vi) Payee Data Record Form Std 20420 - vii) System for Award Management Your agency, business, or organization must have an active registration in the System for Award Management21 (SAM) to apply.
+Active registration must be maintained throughout the life of the award.
+You must include a screenshot of the